samilAyoub/megalodon/README.md

 **What is this?**

-A bot that can trade futures contracts on Binance.
+A bot to trade futures contracts on Binance.

 **How it works?**